 While rising mortgage rates certainly make transactions more expensive, they shouldn't deter your purchase.
-Here are eight ways you can buy a home despite higher mortgage rates:
+Here are eight ways you offset the effects of higher mortgage rates when buying a home:

 No. 1: Make a bigger down payment